FJRubio67/BVSSurv/README.md

 # BVSSurv
 This repository contains information for the short course on Bayesian variable selection for survival data presented at COMPSTAT2023 (London,UK).
 Slides and R code can be found in the files section of this repository.

-The following links lead to R Markdowns containing the outputs of the R code for the examples presented in slides.
+The following links lead to R Markdowns containing the outputs of the R code for the examples presented in the slides.

 1. [Example 1: simulated data set](https://rpubs.com/FJRubio/BVSSurvExample1).
 2. [Example 2: flchain data set](https://rpubs.com/FJRubio/BVSSurvExample2).